jvanasco/pyramid_debugtoolbar_dogpile/README.md

 Tracking Payload Size
 =======================

-Tracking Payload Size is experimental and VERY TRICKY because the correct hooks do not live in the standard pacakges.
+Tracking Payload Size is experimental and VERY TRICKY because the correct hooks do not live in the standard packages.
 Most users will not be able to do it -- or want to do it.

 NOTE: This breaks/abuses dogpile's API.